 AtaGenix Laboratories

-For more information, visit www.atagenix.com.
-AtaGenix provides one-stop customized support from antibody/protein design to functional validation, covering custom antibodies, protein expression, phage display, and multi-platform validation.
+AtaGenix provides one-stop customized support from antibody/protein design to functional validation, covering custom antibodies (including phospho-specific), protein expression across five systems, phage display screening, and multi-platform validation.
+Learn more at www.atagenix.com.

 Contact Us